ascott1/readme-template/README.md

 # README Template

-> A template for writing useful READMEs
+> This repo provides a template for writing useful READMEs.
+For many, your README will their introduction to your project.
+This project aims to provide guidelines on writing a REAMDE that is both useful and inviting.

 ## Features